Ezo flying squirrel: Distribution and habitat for living

-While the Siberian flying squirrel (Pteromys volans) at species level may be found across the coniferous forest zone from Finland and the Baltic to Korea, the Hokkaidō population is recognized as a distinct, endemic subspecies.
+While the Siberian flying squirrel (P. volans) at species level may be found across the coniferous forest zone from Finland and the Baltic to Korea, the Hokkaidō population is recognized as a distinct, endemic subspecies.
 On Hokkaidō, it inhabits the coniferous, broad-leaved deciduous, and mixed forests, both montane and lowland, and may also be found in windbreaks and groves in urban parks.
 Males may range over an area of some 2.2 to 4.8 ha, while the home range of females is typically around 1.7 ha.
 In Furano, population density has been estimated at two individuals per hectare.

-Behavior and ecology
+Behaviour and ecology

 The Ezo flying squirrel is nocturnal, typically leaving the nest to forage several times a night, from 15–20 minutes after sunset to 20–25 minutes before sunrise.
 It does not hibernate, but activity beyond the nest is reduced during winter; squirrels emerge once a day for food around daybreak.
 Lifespan in the wild rarely exceeds three years, but captive specimens can live for four or five years.